brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 >
 > otherwise the <ins>prospective</ins> copy/move constructor is _non-trivial_.

-Change 10.3.4.2 [class.copy.ctor], paragraph 12:

-> A <ins>prospective</ins> copy/move constructor that is defaulted and not defined as deleted is implicitly defined when it is odr-used (6.2), when it is needed for constant evaluation (7.7), or when it is explicitly defaulted after its first declaration.

 Change 10.3.4.2 [class.copy.ctor], paragraph 13:

-> Before <del>the</del> <ins>a</ins> defaulted <ins>prospective</ins> copy/move constructor for a class is implicitly defined, all non-user-provided copy/move constructors for its potentially constructed subobjects shall have been implicitly defined.
+> Before <del>the</del> <ins>a</ins> defaulted copy/move constructor for a class is implicitly defined, all non-user-provided copy/move constructors for its potentially constructed subobjects shall have been implicitly defined.

 Change 10.3.4.2 [class.copy.ctor], paragraph 14:

-> <del>The</del> <ins>An</ins> implicitly-defined <ins>prospective</ins> copy/move constructor for a non-union class X performs a memberwise copy/move of its bases and members.
+> <del>The</del> <ins>An</ins> implicitly-defined copy/move constructor for a non-union class X performs a memberwise copy/move of its bases and members.
 [Note: Default member initializers of non-static data members are ignored.
 See also the example in 10.9.2. —end note] The order of initialization is the same as the order of initialization of bases and members in a user-defined constructor (see 10.9.2).
-Let `x` be either the parameter of <del>the</del> <ins>a prospective copy</ins> constructor or, for <del>the</del> <ins>a prospective</ins> move constructor, an xvalue referring to the parameter.
+Let `x` be either the parameter of <del>the</del> <ins>a copy</ins> constructor or, for <del>the</del> <ins>a</ins> move constructor, an xvalue referring to the parameter.
 Each base or non-static data member is copied/moved in the manner appropriate to its type:
 >
 > - if the member is an array, each element is direct-initialized with the corresponding subobject of `x`;
 > - if a member `m` has rvalue reference type `T&&`, it is direct-initialized with `static_cast<T&&>(x.m)`;
 > - otherwise, the base or member is direct-initialized with the corresponding base or member of `x`.
 >
-> Virtual base class subobjects shall be initialized only once by <del>the</del> <ins>an</ins> implicitly-defined <ins>prospective</ins> copy/move constructor (see 10.9.2).
+> Virtual base class subobjects shall be initialized only once by <del>the</del> <ins>an</ins> implicitly-defined copy/move constructor (see 10.9.2).

 Change 10.3.4.2 [class.copy.ctor], paragraph 15:

-> <del>The</del> <ins>An</ins> implicitly-defined <ins>prospective</ins> copy/move constructor for a union X copies the object representation (6.7) of X.
+> <del>The</del> <ins>An</ins> implicitly-defined copy/move constructor for a union X copies the object representation (6.7) of X.

 ## Copy and move assignment